yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 >!conda install -y pandas
 >!conda install -y seaborn
 >    ```
->   - The `!` indicate you are typing a bash command line (alternatively you can use `%%bash` at the beginning of your cell )
+>   - The `!` indicate you are typing a bash command line (alternatively you can add the line `%%bash` at the beginning of your cell.
+In that case the whole cell will be run as bash commands.)
 >   - The `-y` option allows the installation without asking for confirmation  (The confirmation is not managed well by notebooks)
 > 3. `shift`+`return` to run the cell or click on the run cell button.
 >